lnball/openboxes/docs/drawbacks.md

 ## Static Role-based Authorization
 The OpenBoxes authorization mechanism currently only provides three roles (Admin, Manager, and Browser).
 This limits the ability for an administrator to create roles based on fine-grained permissions.
 For example, all Manager users have the ability to perform CRUD actions (create, retrieve, update, delete) on most objects within the system.
+However, it is not possible to
-However, I cannot create a new role (e.g. Shift Manager) that allows a user to create a Product, but not a Purchase Order.
+create a new role (e.g. Shift Manager) that allows a user to create a Product, but not a Purchase Order.
 A more fine-grained approach will be implemented in a future version of OpenBoxes.